R1413/courses/csci5622/exam/final_info.md

 --------
 - The final exam is cumulative but will emphasize material covered after the midterm (starting with Decision Trees).
 This includes all material presented in videos, in-class discussion, in-class exercises, and material introduced in homework
 - You are allowed **TWO** 8-1/2 x 11in sheet of **handwritten** notes (both sides).
 No magnifying glasses!
 - A calculator is strongly recommended.
 Any calculator that cannot access the internet or store large amounts of data may be used.
+Smartphones may **NOT** be used as calculators.
 - The exam will be a mixture of multiple choice questions and free-response questions in which you may be asked to work through simple examples of algorithms or proofs.
 - **IMPORTANT**: We will be using Scantron forms for the multiple choice questions.
 Please bring a Number 2 pencil to the exam.